Isaac Mohammed: Domestic career

-He was a member of the Warwickshire Academy prior to signing for Worcestershire County Cricket Club on a three-year contract in 2025, immediately joining-up with the first team squad.
+He was a member of the Warwickshire Academy, facing Yorkshire, Nottinghamshire, and many other junior sides, prior to signing for Worcestershire County Cricket Club on a three-year contract in 2025, immediately joining-up with the first team squad.

-Mohammed made his professional debut for Worcestershire in the T20 Blast against Durham on 18 June as a 17 year-old.
+Mohammed made his professional debut for Worcestershire in the T20 Blast against Durham on 18 June as a 17-year-old.
 He made his debut in the One-Day Cup against Nottinghamshire on 7 August 2025, and made a half century in his second appearance on 10 August in a 60-run win against Essex.
 In September, he made his first-class debut against Sussex.

 International career

 He made his debut for the England national under-19 cricket team against India U19 in 2025, hitting four sixes in a score of 42 on debut in June 2025.
 Later that summer, he scored a century against Bangladesh U19.
 He was selected for the England U19 tour of the Caribbean later that year.
+In December 2025, he was named in the England squad for the 2026 Under-19 Men's Cricket World Cup.